-Cheating: Students who choose to cheat or use another's work without proper acknowledgement (plagiarism) may face a failing grade, detention, suspension, and/or expulsion.
+Cheating: Students who choose to cheat, use another's work without proper acknowledgement (plagiarism), or use any on-line apps or AI that generate answers may face a failing grade, detention, suspension, and/or expulsion.

-Fighting: It takes two to fight!
-In cases of physical altercations between students, all parties involved will be held accountable for their actions.
+Fighting: In cases of physical altercations between students, all parties involved will be held accountable for their actions.
 Students who engage in physical violence may face detention, suspension, and/or expulsion.